starchturrets/windows-shenanigans/guide.md

 Windows can also automatically update certain Microsoft products such as Office through windows update, though in my experience this isn't perfect.

 Also check "Optional Updates" for driver and firmware updates.
 However, in some cases the drivers provided by Windows Update are old, and it is better to use the OEM tool to update drivers.
-This goes for AMD devices.

 Winget can update some apps, but not those from the Microsoft Store, so you'll have to check things there separately.